JoeGCode/Pokedex-React/README.md

 # Pokedex-React

-A modern, responsive Pokédex utilizing the PokeAPI built with with React, TypeScript and TailwindCSS.
+A modern, responsive Pokédex utilizing the PokeAPI built with with React, TypeScript and Tailwind CSS.

 ## Roadmap